-- Fencing materials up to \$7 per metre including labour.
-See fencing standards in Appendix A. - Tube stock up to \$1.10 per plant - Guards up to \$1.60 depending on type of guard - Revegetation labour \$1.50 per plant including guard installation (note commercial rates for revegetation can vary according to the ground conditions, site preparation and type of plant guard.) - Direct seeding labour \$25 per hour - Copies of written quotations for contractor services - Other items not listed here will be considered in terms of cost effectiveness.
+- Fencing materials up to \$7 per metre for all materials and labour.
+See fencing standards in Appendix A. - Tube stock up to \$1.10 per plant - Guards up to \$1.60 depending on type of guard (please specify type) - Revegetation labour \$1.50 per plant including guard installation (note commercial rates for revegetation can vary according to the ground conditions, site preparation and type of plant guard.) - Direct seeding labour \$25 per hour - Copies of written quotations for contractor services - Other items not listed here will be considered in terms of cost effectiveness.
 Cost effectiveness will affect the ranking of an application.